jamesaevans/amplitude-dev-center/docs/analytics/apis/user-privacy-api.md

 - After the three (3) day period, the request's status changes to `submitted`.
 You can't stop the job at this point.
  The deletion process removes all data associated with the user from all Amplitude's systems, including associated recovery and back-up systems.
  After the job completes, its status changes to `done`.
-- By default, deletion requests only create jobs for a particular project within your organization.
-This project is identified by the api key provided in the request.
-If you would like to delete a user across your entire organization, set both the `delete_from_org` and `ignore_invalid_ids` parameters to `true` in your request.
-The API will then create one deletion job per project that contains information on the requested users.
+- By default, deletion requests create jobs for a particular project within your organization.
+API calls identify this project with the api key you provide in the request.
+To delete a user across your entire organization, set both the `delete_from_org` and `ignore_invalid_ids` parameters to `true` in your request.
+The API creates one deletion job per project that contains information on the requested users.

 !!! warning "User tracking"